-Importantly, unlike food allergies with IgE-Mediated mechanisms, there is no rescue medicine (i.e., adrenaline or antihistamine) to treat accidental ingestion of gluten and the start of the autoimmune cascade in food allergy with Non-IgE-Mediated mechanisms such as Celiac Disease.
-Additionally, those with a Non-IgE-Mediated food allergy to gluten cannot outgrow their food allergy - Celiac Disease is lifelong (until such time as a cure may be developed).
+Importantly, unlike food allergies with IgE-Mediated mechanisms, there is no rescue medicine (i.e., adrenaline or antihistamine) to treat accidental ingestion of Gluten and the start of the auto-immune cascade in food allergy with Non-IgE-Mediated mechanisms such as Celiac Disease.

+Additionally, those with a Non-IgE-Mediated food allergy to Gluten cannot outgrow their food allergy - Celiac and EoE are lifelong (until such time as a cure may be developed).
+12

-While U.S. consumers' reactions to a top eight major food allergens (plus sesame as of January 1, 2023) and gluten vary, their consumer habits are the same -- they avoid purchasing foods that contain the allergen(s) that cause their potentially life-threatening immunological adverse reaction.
+While U.S. consumers' reactions to a top 8 major food allergens (plus sesame as of January 1, 2023) and Gluten vary, their consumer habits are the same -- they avoid purchasing foods that contain the allergen(s) that cause a potentially life-threatening immunological adverse reaction.

-However, the key difference from a consumer protection standpoint is that under FALCPA, the labeling scheme for the top eight major food allergens in the U.S. is mandatory, but the labeling of gluten is permissive.
-Wheat is required to be labeled, but gluten is not.
-Gluten is found in wheat, barley, rye and most oats.
-Just because something is wheat free does not mean its gluten free.
-In other words, whereas sufferers of the current top nine Major Food Allergens in the U.S. rely on what ingredients are expressly included in required labeling disclosures of packaged foods, the Celiac Disease community must rely only on what ingredients are excluded in voluntary gluten free labeling disclosures on packaged foods.
+However, the key difference from a consumer protection standpoint is that under the Food Allergen Labeling and Consumer Protection Act of 2004 ("FALCPA"), the labeling scheme for the top 8 major food allergens in the U.S. is mandatory, but the labeling of Gluten is permissive.
+Wheat is required to be labeled, but Gluten is not.
+Gluten is found in Wheat, Barley, Rye and most Oats.
+Just because something is Wheat free does not mean its Gluten Free.
+In other words, whereas sufferers of the current top 9 Major Food Allergens in the U.S. rely on what ingredients are expressly included in required labeling disclosures of packaged foods, the Celiac and EoE community must rely only on what ingredients are excluded in voluntary Gluten Free labeling disclosures on packaged foods.

-A gluten free diet is not all that is needed to treat Celiac Disease; rather a gluten free diet is all that has ever been historically available to treat Celiac Disease.
-Additionally, with respect to labeling food products in the United States, the voluntary gluten free labeling scheme does not sufficiently protect consumers who are on medically required and very restrictive gluten free diets.
+I believe that a Gluten Free diet is not all that is needed to treat Celiac Disease; rather a Gluten Free diet is all that has ever been historically available to treat Celiac Disease.
+Additionally, with respect to labeling food products in the United States, the voluntary Gluten Free labeling scheme does not sufficiently protect consumers who are on medically required and very restrictive Gluten Free diets.

-My strong recommendation is that gluten be labeled on all packaged foods in the United States, in accordance with the 2021 FAO/WHO Expert Consultation, just like it is in more than 85 countries around the world.
-I respectfully request that the FDA draft guidance be revised to include evaluating gluten as a food allergen and changing the voluntary labeling rule to a mandatory labeling rule to keep the 3 million Americans with Celiac Disease safe.
+I want to share my thoughts with you that Gluten should be labeled on all packaged foods in the United States, in accordance with the 2021 FAO/WHO Expert Consultation, just like it is in more than 85 countries around the world.
+I am respectfully requesting that the FDA draft guidance be revised to include evaluating Gluten as a food allergen and changing the voluntary labeling rule to a mandatory labeling rule to keep 3 million Americans with Celiac and over 200,000 with EoE safe.